mattmallencode/crm/README.md

 *Endpoint: /signup*

-- The user must submit a valid response to the signup form i.e. valid email, password confirmation etc.
+- The user must submit a valid response to the signup form.
 - The user's email must also not be already registered (SQL query for submitted email).
 - If either of the above checks fail the user is returned to the form and informed of the issue.
-- Once the user submits a valid form response with a unique email, the back-end will generate a hashed version of their plain text password.
+- Once the user submits a valid request, the back-end will generate a hashed version of their plain text password.
 Werkzeug uses pbkdf2 to generate a SHA-256 hash along with a salt unique to each user, thus preventing the passwords from being brute forced.
-- Finally, the users details and the hashed version of their password are added to an instance of the Users data model and this is inserted into the database.
+- Finally, the users details are added to an instance of the Users data model and inserted into the database.

 The following flow chart details the login process flow for an existing Sherpa user.